There are a lot of things that can and need to be done to prevent the dreaded state of #overwhelmed.

 But even when we have good practices in place, the truth is that there is no magic bullet of "if you do this, you'll never feel overwhelmed again!"

-Whether it's a new baby, a nasty virus, a family emergency, first trimester morning sickness, a big work deadline, or an unexpected curveball, shit happens that makes even the best laid Overwhelm Prevention Plans go to hell in a hand basket.
+Whether it's a new baby, a nasty virus, a family emergency, a nightmare co-worker, second trimester morning sickness, a big work deadline, or any other kind of unexpected curveball — shit happens that makes even the best laid Overwhelm Prevention Plans go to hell in a hand basket.

 So if you're already in the thick of it, what do you do?